Call now: 252-767-6166

 One important aspect of Oracle SQL tuning is the identification and inspection of full-table scans.
 However, Oracle distinguishes between the types of scans depending on the size of the table.

-The popular WISE tool is the easiest way to analyze Oracle table behavior (average CPU cost per table access shown above) and WISE allows you to spot hidden table-related performance trends.
-WISE is our favorite Oracle tuning tool, and the only 3rd party tool that we use.
+The popular Ion tool is the easiest way to analyze Oracle table behavior (average CPU cost per table access shown above) and Ion allows you to spot hidden table-related performance trends.
+Ion is our favorite Oracle tuning tool, and the only 3rd party tool that we use.

 Large table, small table